Budget tool

 £140

-This shows the approximate room available if you wanted to increase savings from the current plan.
+Approximate room available if you wanted to increase savings from the current plan.

 Quick budget tips